-The 2018-2019 Non-Motorized grant applications are posted below for public review.
-Comments can be emailed to email@example.com.
+The 2019-2020 Non-Motorized grant applications are posted below for public review.
+Comments should be emailed to firstname.lastname@example.org.

 The State Recreational Trails Committee and its grant review and ranking subcommittees will be meeting to review these grant applications in accordance with the schedule posted below.
 These meetings are open to the public and provide a platform for verbal comments on the applications.

 Details on location, time and agendas for meetings will be posted on the

 Trails News page prior to the scheduled date(s).

 The mission of CPW’s Trails Program is to be the major facilitator in accomplishing the following visions for trails in Colorado through promoting understanding and stewardship of Colorado’s outdoors by providing opportunities for the public use and support of Colorado’s diverse system of trails.

 Colorado’s trail system will allow Coloradans to experience the state’s diverse landscapes in a range of ways.

 Trails are developed with sensitivity to the environment and in ways they complement other lands (e.g., people can use trails to commute to work or school or get other places they want to go).